 What can I do if Samsung T5 SSD is not recognized?

 If your Samsung T5 SSD drive is not recognized, you can fix it by formatting it.
-There are several ways to do that, but the best method would be to use Paragon Partition Manager software.
+There are several ways to do that, but the best method would be to use the most efficient partition formatting programs.

 2. Assign a drive letter